nikitas-theo/nikitas-theo.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: >
+  Athens, Greece
 profile:
   align: right
-  image: prof_pic.jpg
+  image: me.png
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently in the process of submitting PhD applications.

+My main research interests include natural language processing (NLP), human-like language modeling, language acquisition, and cognitive science.
+I am also interested in (multi-agent) reinforcement learning and symbolic AI.

+I hold a MEng in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the National Technical University of Athens (NTUA).
+I completed my thesis at the [AILS](https://www.ails.ece.ntua.gr/) group of NTUA, supervised by Prof. [Giorgos Stamou](https://www.ece.ntua.gr/en/staff/174).
+Our research investigated language modeling with human-like data constraints of at most 100 million words, as part of the 2024 [BabyLM](https://babylm.github.io/) challenge.

+Previously, I interned with the [Machine Teaching](https://machineteaching.mpi-sws.org/) group at [MPI-SWS](https://www.mpi-sws.org/), where I was advised by Prof. [Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
+Our work focused on AI for programming education, adressing the problem of generalizing student misconceptions across tasks in block-based visual progamming.

+I have also conducted research on learning brain-derived (fMRI) linguistic representations, working with Prof. [Alexandros Potamianos](https://slp-ntua.github.io/potam/) in the [Speech and Language](https://slp-ntua.github.io/index.html) group at NTUA.

+I enjoy indoors climbing 🧗, playing the piano 🎹, and reading textbooks and literature 📚.